 - Cushing’s disease … basically, anything that has an adverse effect on the brain.

-Pressing head into corners is a sign consistent with serious neurological disorders, or head trauma.
+Pressing head into corners is a sign consistent with serious neurological disorders, or head trauma and is often seen in hepatic encephalopathy, where the brain is affected secondary to severe liver disease.
 See a vet immediately if your dog starts head pressing.

 Loss of housebreaking/potty accidents